If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 1. Reassemble your system

-After the SSD is securely seated in the slot, put your computer back together and reconnect the battery if it was removed.
+2. After the SSD is securely seated in the slot, put your computer back together and reconnect the battery if it was removed.
+Reattach the heatsink if you have one.

 Turn on your computer.
 Unless you removed your old storage drive in a previous step, the computer is booting from the old drive.
 Part 3 will walk you through how to clone your data to use your new drive to boot up.